voder-ai/eslint-plugin-traceability/docs/security-incidents/2025-11-18-brace-expansion-redos.md

 **Testing:**
 Continuous `npm audit` checks in CI and pre-push hooks will detect if this vulnerability is resolved or if new vulnerabilities are introduced.

+**Status Update (2025-11-23):**
+As of 2025-11-23, there is still no mature, dry-aged safe upgrade path available according to dry-aged-deps for the bundled npm dependency chain containing brace-expansion.
+The vulnerability continues to be tracked, and the risk remains accepted as a dev-only residual risk with no production impact.